-Cheyenne Health Care Center is an average-sized facility located in Cheyenne, Wyoming.
+Cheyenne Health Care Center is in Cheyenne, Wyoming.
 This facility was given a rock bottom overall rating based on the data we looked at.
-Cheyenne received a city grade of C, so there are other options in the city worth looking at.
-Finally, we were surprised to learn that this facility earned a decent score in the area of long-term care.
-We provide additional information about this category below.
+This facility does not seem to have much going for it.
+Finally, we were surprised to learn that this facility received a decent grade in the area of long-term care.
+You can find more information about this category below.

 Cheyenne Health Care Center